juhito/IOT-Project/README.md

 Determine trespassing with a light sensor

 # Description
 We are using a light sensor and a laser pointer to determine if an area was trespassed.
 We make a serial connection to the Dongle which is connected to the sensor wirelessly.
+We are using this sensor to get light from the pointer and if there is enough variation in the intensity (aka someone gets inbetween) we send this data forward.

 The sensor itself has 9 different registers with most of them read only.
 Receiving data from the device is simple, send it some hex in the form of <0x00-0xff> and it answers.
 After we receive the data, we send it to Wapice IOT-Ticket where we analyze it and make further steps.

 This git page is only for the code in which we make the connection to the sensor and receive and send data forward.